 Outbound traffic is the calls that have originated at your customer's UA or IP that are sent to your Sippy Softswitch for terminating through your destinations.
 Calls are Authenticated to an Account, billed by the Tariff associated to the Account's Balance, and routed according to the Routing Entries that are configured in your Routing Group.
 The calls are passed to your Vendor/Supplier for termination.

-- Reply Timeout, Sec - Configured on Vendor > Connection, the time that Sippy will wait for the 100 reply search.
+- Reply Timeout, Sec - Configured on Vendor > Connection, the time that Sippy waits for the 100 reply search.
 Also known as 100 timeout.
 The default value is 5 seconds, which is configurable in your Vendor > Connection - Reply Timeout, Sec.

 - 1xx Timeout, sec - The time that Sippy waits for any session progress response from the Vendor > Connection.
 The default 1xx Timeout is 10 seconds, which is configurable in your Destination Set > Route - the specific route for your prefix.

 - 2xx Timeout, sec - The time that Sippy waits for the call to be answered resulting in a 2xx—Successful Response and the call to begin.
 The default 2xx Timeout is 60 seconds, which is configurable in your Destination Set > Route - the specific route for your prefix.

 Note: All three timers (1xx, 2xx, and Final 2xx) are fired just after sending the INVITE to the vendor.
 E.g. with 2xx timeout = 10 seconds, case the vendor/connection is not able to connect the call (send 200OK message to us) within 10 seconds, we're dropping that vendor/connection from the call flow, and either try another vendor or drop the call.
 This is applied even if the vendor replied with the first 1xx message at the 9th second of the call.

 Let's consider that timeouts are set as below: